WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 ## 4. Short read mapping <a name="mapping"></a>
-The next step is to map our sequencing data to the reference genome.
+The next step is to align or map our raw sequencing data to the reference genome.

-There are multiple short-read alignment programs, each with its own strengths, weaknesses, and caveats.
+There are multiple short-read alignment programs, each with their own strengths, weaknesses, and caveats.
 Wikipedia has a good list and description of each.
-Search for “Short-Read Sequence Alignment” if you are interested.
-We are going to use the *Burrows-Wheeler Aligner* or *BWA*.
+In this example, we are going to use one of the most commonly used tools for sequence alignment, BWA.

 From the manual available here http://bio-bwa.sourceforge.net/ : “BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
 The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70 bp to 1 Mbp.
 BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.”

 Although BWA does not call Single Nucleotide Polymorphisms (SNPs) like some short-read alignment programs, e.g. MAQ, it is thought to be more accurate in what it does do and it outputs alignments in the SAM format which is supported by several generic SNP callers such as SAMtools and GATK.